twr14152/go2run/README.md

 At the time of publishing only Cisco Devnet devices IOS-XE and NXOS have been tested.

 # runcli
-- Package that allow users to login to groups of devices issuing show/config commands
+- Package that allow users to login to groups of devices issuing both show and config commands
 - The groupings are based on common login credentials
 - Good for troubleshooting, gathering info quickly, and lab environments
 - Import package into your code and your off to the races